aforensics/HiddenVM/README.md

 As a result, we strongly suggest minimal usage of regular Internet activity in Tails when also using HVM.
 The attack surface is already wide in Tails, and HVM makes that a little wider.
 To do significant Tor Browser or other Internet-connected activity in the Tails host, boot into a Tails session without launching HVM.

-### Is HVM a slap in the face to the entire idea of Tails?
+### Is HVM a slap in the face to the very idea of Tails?

 No. HiddenVM is just an innovative and unexpected use of Tails that no one previously thought possible.